 The ground rules for the impeachment trial of President Donald Trump have been set as Senate Majority Leader Mitch McConnell (R-KY) forced votes on all resolution amendments asked for by Democrats.
 In what looked like the start of a long process that would delay the scheduled beginning of the actual trial, the Republican leader insisted that all amendments to his proposed rule resolution be tabled and subject to a vote.

-This is a significant win for McConnell and a clear loss for Democrat impeachment managers who had hoped to make as much political hay as possible while the media sun was shining.
+who had hoped to make as much political hay as possible while the media sun was shining.
 Among testy outbreaks and glaring frustration, senators worked into the small hours of the night to keep the proceedings on schedule.
 But does the handling of this early stage portend a cooperative and dignified trial, or will it be more bread and circuses for a hungry news cycle?

 Proposed and Disposed